Turn Turn Turn: Options For Turning And Birthing Breech Babies

 Women need to be educated and empowered to know that many options exist, ranging from prevention to treatment, both invasive and non-invasive.
 There are a variety of alternative techniques that gently help the baby move head-down, including those listed below.

 Use of the Webster technique may help with baby positioning.
 The Webster technique, as defined by the International Chiropractic Pediatric Association (ICPA), is “a specific chiropractic analysis and adjustment that reduces interference to the nerve system and balances maternal pelvic muscles and ligaments.
-This in turn reduces torsion in the uterus, a cause of intra-uterine constraint of the baby and allows for optimal fetal positioning in preparation for birth.”
+This in turn may reduce tension in the mother’s pelvic muscles and ligaments and allow contribute to optimal fetal positioning in preparation for birth.”
 Optimal fetal positioning leads to a safer, easier birth.

 The ICPA is conducting a major practice-based research project to determine the effectiveness of the Webster technique.
 The authors discussed their preliminary results: “There is a long tradition in chiropractic on the care of the pregnant patient.
 The results of our study demonstrate some measure of effectiveness and safety of the Webster technique in relieving the consequences of intrauterine constraint (i.e., malposition/malpresentation) in pregnancy.
 Higher-level research designs are needed to make cause and effect inferences.”
 The ICPA is currently proceeding with their conclusions: “This presentation contributes to the knowledge base that pregnant patients may derive benefits from the Webster technique.
 We advocate for continued research in this field.”